jennyballif/jennyballif.github.io/_posts/2017-06-18-a-newsletter-for-the-curious-reader.md

 {% include image.html url="https://raw.github.com/jennyballif/jennyballif.github.io/master/images/Patron/CuriousReader/Sketch2.jpeg" description="A drawing before and after being inked and colored." maxwidth="600px" %}

 I think this yin-yang tug of disappointment and happy discovery is a natural part of the creative process.
 And when we do have a day where that transition from imagined to definite leaves us gloomy, or there's an ache for the loss of shadow lines that hinted at larger possibilities--I find it helpful to think of the finished product as being akin to meeting a new person.

 That person or creation might not be who or what I expected, and it's because of that, not despite it, that I look forward to the introduction.
 Each creation has its own story and gifts to share.

-Thank you again for your support and patronage.
-It means a great deal to me.
-I couldn't pursue this dream of doing school visits and making science videos without you!

 ## BOOK REVIEWS